karankumar24/karankumar24/README.md

 # Hi there 👋

-I'm **Karan Kumar**, someone who is passionate about learning AI, game development, and building impactful tools.
-I thrive on projects that make life easier for people and contribute to tech communities.
+I’m **Karan Kumar**.
+I’ve been coding for a while, and I’m looking to build something ambitious that makes life easier and contributes to the tech community.

 ---

 ###  About Me

--  **Currently working on:** AI Agents, Automation Workflows, LLMs
+-  **Currently working on:** AI Agents, Automation Workflows (n8n), LLMs
 -  **Ask me about:** C++, Python, API Integration, AI Projects
 -  **Skills:** Python, C++, Ruby, AI/ML
 -  **Learning:** AI Agents, Game Engines, Server-Side Programming